You are $75 away from free shipping

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-Let’s cut to the chase—how long should you leave bleach in your hair?
-We hate to break it to you, but there’s no one-size-fits-all rule on the amount of time you should leave bleach on.
+There’s no one-size-fits-all rule on the amount of time you should leave bleach on your hair.
 As a general rule of thumb, it’s always a good idea to follow the instructions included with the hair bleaching kit you’re using.
-Be sure not to leave it on for longer than recommended!
+And be sure not to leave it on for longer than recommended.

-Factor #1: Hair type.
-Different hair types, such as virgin hair, tend to lighten quicker than others.
-First-timers will want to be especially careful not to leave bleach on for too long!
+Different hair types, such as virgin hair, tend to lighten quicker than others since it has never been color-treated or chemically processed in any way.
+First-timers will want to be especially careful not to leave bleach on for too long.

-Factor #4: Type of developer.
-If you’re using an at-home bleaching kit, you can easily follow the instructions on the box, which will break down how long to leave bleach on.
-If your hair is being done at a salon, your colorist will mix bleach and developer.
+If you’re using a hair color kit, you can easily follow the instructions on the box, including details on how long to leave the bleach on.
+If your hair is being lightened at a salon, your colorist will mix bleach and a developer.
 How long the bleach sits on your hair will be impacted by the type of developer they use.
-Developer comes in different volumes, and typically a lower volume developer will require leaving the bleach mixture on for longer.
+Developer comes in different volumes, and a lower volume will typically require leaving the bleach mixture on for longer.